Green Bay Packers vs. Minnesota Vikings NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Vikings stats and trends

-- In Minnesota's nine games this year, it has five wins against the spread.
+- Minnesota has played nine games, with five wins against the spread.

-- The Vikings have always covered the spread this season when underdogs by 2.5 points or more in three chances.
+- The Vikings have an against the spread record of 4-0 in their four games when underdogs by 2 points or more this year.

-- Minnesota has eclipsed the over/under in 44.4% of its opportunities this year (four times in nine games with a set point total).
+- Minnesota has gone over the point total in 44.4% of its opportunities this season (four times in nine games with a set point total).

-- Minnesota is 5-2 against the spread and 4-3 overall when the team records more than 18.0 points.
+- When Minnesota records more than 18.0 points, it is 5-2 against the spread and 4-3 overall.

-- Minnesota is 5-2 against the spread and 4-3 overall when the team totals over 309.9 yards.
+- When Minnesota churns out over 309.9 yards, the team is 5-2 against the spread and 4-3 overall.

-- This season the Vikings have six turnovers, 10 fewer than the Packers have takeaways (16).
+- The Vikings have turned the ball over six times, 10 fewer times than the Packers have forced turnovers (16).

 Home and road insights

-- Minnesota has one win against the spread, and is 2-2 overall, at home this year.
+- At home this season, Minnesota has one win against the spread and is 2-2 overall.

-- The Vikings are winless ATS (0-2) as 2.5-point underdogs or more at home.
+- The Vikings are winless ATS (0-2) as 2-point underdogs or more at home.

-- This season, in four home games, Minnesota has not gone over the total.
+- This year, in four home games, Minnesota has not gone over the total.

-- On the road, Green Bay is 4-2 overall and 5-1 against the spread.
+- Green Bay is 5-1 against the spread, and 4-2 overall, on the road.

-- The Packers have two wins ATS (2-1) as 2.5-point favorites or more on the road.
+- Away from home, the Packers have two wins ATS (2-1) as 2-point favorites or more.

-- This year, in six road games, Green Bay has gone over the total once.
+- In six away games this season, Green Bay has gone over the total once.

 Powered by Data Skrive.